Medical Records Data Breach

 Types of medical data breach

 Medical data breaches can occur within a variety of organisations.
-The breach can be because of human error, hackers or even someone deliberately accessing your records for illegitimate reasons.
+The medical data breach can be because of human error, hackers or even someone deliberately accessing your records for illegitimate reasons.
 No matter what kind of breach has occurred, our team can help you to make a claim.

-It isn’t just NHS organisations who could cause a data breach; private healthcare providers are also subject to the same rules, meaning that if your medical records have been breached within a private healthcare setting, you could also be entitled to compensation.
+It isn’t just NHS organisations who could cause a medical data breach; private healthcare providers are also subject to the same rules, meaning that if your medical records have been breached within a private healthcare setting, you could also be entitled to compensation.

 We understand that data breaches can affect people differently, and a claim could include compensation for the following: